richefeu/rockable/sphinxdoc/source/syntaxShapes.rst

 To run a simulation, we need that all required shapes are defined in a single shape-file.
 The keywords are given here after:

 - ``name`` (*string*) **shapeName**
-  The name of the shape.
+  The name of the shape (without space).
 When the particles are listed in a conf-file, its shape is referred to as this defined keyword

 - ``radius`` (*double*) **MinskowskiRadius**
   The radius of the rounded edges (so-called Minskowski radius) of the shape (there is only one radius per sphero-polyhedron)